L2M-Reg: Building-level Uncertainty-aware Registration of Outdoor LiDAR Point Clouds and Semantic 3D City Models: Introduction

 These challenges underscore a clear research gap in achieving accurate building-level LiDAR-to-Model registration under model uncertainty.
-In this context, model uncertainty is defined as the inconsistency between the final model, produced through a predefined generation process, and the actual building object, specifically in terms of geometric and structural representation.
 To address this, a tailored solution named L2M-Reg is proposed.
 To the best of our knowledge, this is the first comprehensive study to explicitly account for the inherent uncertainty of reference LoD2 models in building-level registration.
 The main contributions are summarized as follows: